Skip to content

 1. Can Indians work in Switzerland?

 Yes, Indian citizens can work in Switzerland, but they must obtain a valid Swiss work visa and meet specific criteria.
 Unlike EU/EFTA citizens, non-EU nationals like Indians face more restrictions and must have a confirmed job offer before applying.
+As third-country nationals, Indians are subject to annual quotas for work permits, and only qualified professionals—such as managers, specialists, or university graduates with several years of experience—are typically eligible.

 There are several types of work visas depending on your job role, contract type, and duration:

 • cross-border commuter permit (G Permit): For those living in a neighboring country and working in Switzerland.
+While this applies primarily to EU nationals, it’s worth noting if you have plans to live near Swiss borders.

 3. Switzerland work visa process for Indian applicants